spot-me-bro/spot-me-bro.github.io/index.md

 > git clone https://github.com/spot-me-bro/SpotMeBro-nextjs.git
 > cd SpotMeBro-nextjs

-2. Install Dependencies
 After cloning the repository, install the required dependencies using npm:

 > npm install

-3. Set Up the Database
 You’ll need a PostgreSQL database to store the system’s data.

 Create a new database in your PostgreSQL instance (e.g., spotmebro_db).
 Copy the database connection string (you’ll need it for the next step).

-4. Configure the Environment Variables

 Create a .env file in the project root directory and add your database connection string: